mess110/vrum/tutorials/INSTALL.md

 * http://mess110.github.io/html-games/crossy-road/
 * http://mess110.github.io/html-games/stage/

-It changed quite a bit over time, looking in the source code might not be of much help.
+The engine changed quite a bit over time.
+Looking in the source code might not be of much help.
 I also feel the API got decently stable and I want to gather feedback from different people, so I am writing this tutorial.

 I learned about game development by making crappy games.
 Hopefully, I learned enough to also make good ones in the future.
 Here are some of the game engines